 3. Quantum Physics

-Quantum Physics, a subfield of physics, deals with the behavior of particles at the atomic and subatomic levels.
+Quantum physics, a subfield of physics, deals with the behavior of particles at the atomic and subatomic levels.
 Understanding quantum phenomena involves grappling with complex mathematical equations and abstract concepts, which can be daunting for many students.
-Only those with a genuine passion for unraveling the mysteries of the quantum world thrive in this rigorous scientific pursuit.
+To thrive in this rigorous major, you need genuine passion, strong critical thinking skills, and incredible discipline.
+Quantum physics majors often become quantum physicists, but they can also pursue careers as nuclear engineers, data scientists, and astronomers.

-Courses: Quantum Physics, Classical Mechanics, Quantum Mechanics, Quantum Field Theory, Atomic Physics, Nuclear Physics.
+Potential Courses: Quantum Physics, Classical Mechanics, Quantum Mechanics, Quantum Field Theory, Atomic Physics, Nuclear Physics

 Median Pay: $292,726